QuiLL: An LLM-Based Vulnerability Assessment Framework for the Wild: Introduction

+To the best of our knowledge, QuiLL represents the first evaluation framework specifically catering to the complexities of real-world vulnerability detection.
+We validate our evaluation framework in experiments using five diverse state-of-the-art models: GPT-4, Gemini-1.5-Flash-002, Qwen2.5-Coder-14B, LLaMA-3-8B and Phi-4.
+We employ four structured prompting paradigms: standard, chain-of-thought, decomposition, and plan-and-solve.
+We test for 15 real-world critical vulnerabilities from MITRE's Top 25 CWEs and their corresponding patches, totaling 1,200 evaluation instances.
+Results indicate that QuiLL provides a rigorous testbed that reflects the nuance and diversity of real-world security analysis.

+Our results also confirm and expand upon several insights from the research literature.
+Detection is poor in zero-shot settings and incorrect reasoning is a critical bottleneck.
+CVE-based retrieval leads to significant improvements across all models (4-22\%), particularly for closed-source models (GPT-4 and Gemini).
+We also observe a significant overlap in vulnerabilities detected by different models, which suggest a pronounced lack of diversity in training data and the tendency of models to generalize on familiar patterns.

+Structured prompts (such as decomposition and plan-and-solve) also significantly enhance detection performance by 6-10\% on average and substantially more for larger models, and also lead to more coherent and accurate reasoning.
+Bigger is also clearly better: models with a larger parameter count show markedly better performance.
+Moreover, our novel scoring metric effectively differentiates between correct predictions and reasoning accuracy.
+This feature has significant utility in follow-on applications such as vulnerability localization and patching.

+Most important, however we confirm that despite their promise, advanced LLMs still struggle under real-world conditions and are not yet ready for large-scale deployment.
+These findings need not be interpreted negatively but rather indicate immense opportunity for future research.
+We hope the QuiLL evaluation framework provides researchers with an intuitive and structured method innovate and validate their findings.

-The rest of the paper is organized as follows: Section II provides background and related work.
-Section III presents real-world evaluation framework.
-Section IV discusses results of experiments and insights.
-Section V concludes the paper and provides future research directions.
+The rest of this paper is organized as follows: Section II provides essential background on automated vulnerability detection and prior work.
+Section III describes our real-world evaluation framework QuiLL.
+Section IV presents the results of our experiments with leading LLMs followed by discussion of key insights in Section V. We conclude in Section VI with directions for future research.